microsoft/genaiscript/packages/vscode/README.md

     [HuggingFace Text Generation Inference](https://github.com/huggingface/text-generation-inference),
     currently only Llama Instruct models are supported; the key is sent as `api-key` header

-## Custom prompt templates
+## Authoring GPTool scripts

-Internally, CoArch has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
+GPTools has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
 These templates can be forked and modified.

 All prompts are JS files named as `*.gptool.js`.
 You can use the `GPTools - Fork a gptool...` to fork any known prompt.